 Manchester Marathon route, waves and timings

 There will be eight water stations conveniently located along the course to keep runners refreshed.
-SiS GO Isotonic Energy Gels will only be available at Drink Stations 3, 5 and 7, so runners are advised to plan ahead and remember to bring additional hydration and nutrition based on their individual needs.
+High 5 Energy Gels will only be available at Drink Stations 3, 5 and 7, so runners are advised to plan ahead and remember to bring additional hydration and nutrition based on their individual needs.

 Whilst the route is generally flat, enabling many people to achieve PBs, it is important to note that the road surface on any road, by its very nature, is not completely even.
 Runners are advised to look out for: